Nursing Excellence

 Float To Live

 Two sisters were swimming off the coast of North Wales in Barmouth.
 Both were skilled swimmers, having taken lessons at school, but as the girls played, they were carried out farther and farther until they were pulled out to sea.
-On the beach, their mother, who could not swim, watched in horror as her daughters […]
+On the beach, their mother, who could not swim, watched in horror as her daughters disappeared from […]

 Nursing Research